The African Feminist Macroeconomic Academy – Southern Africa

-The African Women’s Development and Communication Network’s (FEMNET) Economic Justice and Rights programme is aimed at deepening knowledge, capacity and skills to engage and influence macroeconomic policies from a feminist perspective among a cohort of women leading and driving initiatives aimed at achieving economic justice.
+FEMNET’s Economic Justice and Rights programme continues to deepen knowledge, strengthen capacities and skills to engage and influence macroeconomic policies from a feminist perspective among a cohort of women leading and driving initiatives aimed at achieving economic justice.

 While many women’s rights organisations in Africa have scaled-up prioritising advocacy for women’s economic justice, a gap remains where many of these organisations have limited exposure, skills and tools to analyse and influence fiscal and wider macroeconomic policies and frameworks from either a gender or a feminist perspective.
 Evidence shows that there remains an insufficiency in contextualised information and knowledge based on feminist analysis of critical macroeconomic policy issues such as illicit financial flows, monetary policy, sovereign debt, tax and fiscal policy in the region, to inform strategies for advocacy for women’s economic justice in Africa.
 As a result, efforts by women’s movements and women’s rights activists in the region largely focus on responding to the impacts that these macroeconomic policies and processes have on women – often seeking to remove the immediate hardships – with limited focus on understanding and challenging the fundamental structural and systemic causes of gender inequality.